-Incorrect: Since the 1980’s, the Thomas’s, both of whom have multiple PhD’s, sell old book’s and magazine’s at the fair on Saturday’s and Sunday’s.
+Since the 1980s, the Thomases, both of whom have multiple PhDs, have sold old books and magazines at the fair on Saturdays and Sundays.

-Correct: Since the 1980s, the Thomases, both of whom have multiple PhDs, sell old books and magazines at the fair on Saturdays and Sundays.
+Since the 1980’s, the Thomas’s, both of whom have multiple PhD’s, have sold old book’s and magazine’s at the fair on Saturday’s and Sunday’s.

 The rare exception to the rule is when certain abbreviations, letters, or words are used as nouns, as in the following examples.
 Unless the apostrophe is needed to avoid misreading or confusion, omit it.

 We hired three M.D.’s and two D.O.’s.

 Be sure to cross your t’s and dot your i’s.